01-edu/public/subjects/btreemax.en.md

 ### Instructions

-Write a function, `BTreeMax`, that returns the node with the maximum value in the tree given by root
+Write a function, `BTreeMax`, that returns the node with the maximum value in the tree given by `root`.

-This function must have the following signature.

 ### Expected function